Unveiling The Magic: Visit The Walt Disney Museum In San Francisco

 You’ll come to the single lane, “Bunker-Berry Tunnel”.
 Since it’s one lane, traffic is regulated via signal lights.
 You will likely have to wait a bit here

-You’ll travel along Bunker road for a few miles before coming to McCullough road.
+You’ll drive Bunker Road for a few miles before coming to McCullough Road.
 Turn left here

-During our first visit in 2016, you essentially had to get lucky finding a spot at one of the 2-3 tiny pullouts along the road.
+During our first visit in 2016, you essentially had to get lucky finding a spot at one of the two or three small pullouts along the road.
 Battery Spencer would’ve been your best bet as it’s the largest.
-Sometime between then and our most recent visit in December 2020, though, things have changed.
+Now, though, the traffic and parking situation has improved greatly.

-By altering the route people take to get here and making it a one-way road, they’ve increased the available parking tenfold via setting up parking spots along the side of the road in addition to the pull-outs.
+By converting the main road that runs adjacent to Kirby Cove to a one-way, they’ve increased the available parking tenfold by setting up parking spots along the side of the road, in addition to adding several pull-outs.
 Regardless of this, parking still fills fast.

-Our advice?
-Just pull into the first spot you see.
+My advice is to just grab the first spot you come across.
 Whether it’s the side of the road or in a pull-out, just take it.
-If you decide to roll the dice on getting a spot further down the road, you risk there being nothing available and you’ll be forced to drive around again (remember the single lane tunnel?)
+If you roll the dice on finding a spot further down the road, you risk finding nothing and will be forced to circle around again.

 The trail begins just up the way from the Battery Spencer parking lot.
 If you’ve managed to snag a parking spot here, congratulations!
 If you had to park further up, no worries.
-Simply walk down the road (on the dirt side) until you reach the signed trailhead.
+Simply walk down the road (on the dirt side) until you’ve reached the signed trailhead.
+The trail is right behind it.

-Most people ask if they can just drive down there.
-The short answer is yes and no. The only real way to drive down is if you have a campground or event reservation (family reunion, birthday, etc.).
-Otherwise, you’re walking.
-If you want information on how to make a campground reservation, go here.
+Many people ask if they can drive to Kirby Cove.
+The short answer is yes and no. The only way to drive down is if you have a campground or event reservation (more on that below).
+Otherwise, you’re going to have to hike down.

 The trail is relatively smooth (if you're used to mountain trails this one will feel like a breeze).
-It’s a steep-ish, 1.5-mile hike to the bottom and is mostly sun exposed until you reach the campground.
-Just keep in mind that it can be a slog going back up so please stay hydrated.
+It’s a steep-ish, 1.5-mile hike to the bottom and is mostly sun exposed until you reach Kirby Cove Campground.
+Save some water for the hike back out.
+It’s an uphill slog.

 Kirby Cove Campground

-Once the trail flattens out and you’re under tree cover, you’ll hook a left into the campground.
-Here, bathrooms are available if you’re in need of relief.
-If you feel like you’ve lost the trail, look for the logs positioned on the ground just as you enter the campground (pictured above).
+When the trail starts to even out and you’re under tree cover, you’ll hook a left into Kirby Cove Campground.
+There are several vault-style toilets here, if needed.
+If you feel like you’ve lost the trail, just look for the logs positioned on the ground just as you enter the campground (pictured above).

 The campground is lush with cypress, eucalyptus, and pine trees providing plenty of shade.
 In the center of camp you’ll find a cluster of picnic tables and grills.
-We’re assuming this is where events are held.
+This is the day-use are you can reserve for special events.
 Shortly past this area is where you’ll see the bridge pictured above.
+Cross it to continue the Kirby Cove hike.

 Battery Kirby